George Godsey

 George Robert Godsey (born January 1, 1979) is an American football coach and former player who is the tight ends coach for the Baltimore Ravens of the National Football League (NFL).
 He previously served as an assistant coach for the Miami Dolphins, Detroit Lions, Houston Texans and New England Patriots, and as the co-offensive coordinator and sole offensive coordinator for the Dolphins and Texans, respectively.

-Godsey played quarterback in college at Georgia Tech, where he holds several school records, and for one season in the Arena Football League (AFL) before becoming a coach.
+Godsey played college football as a quarterback for the Georgia Tech Yellow Jackets, earning first-team All-American honors in 2000 and setting several school records.
+He played professionally for one season in the Arena Football League (AFL) before becoming a coach.
 He first coached at Central Florida and then the NFL's New England Patriots before joining the Texans, Lions, and Dolphins, all of whom were coached by former Belichick assistants: Bill O'Brien, Matt Patricia, and Brian Flores respectively.

 Early life

 Godsey was born in Winston-Salem, North Carolina, on January 1, 1979.
 Both of his brothers played college football.
-His older brother Greg played at Air Force and his younger brother Gary played at Notre Dame.
-He grew up in Tampa, Florida, and attended Jesuit High School.
+His older brother Greg played at Air Force, and his younger brother Gary played at Notre Dame.
+Godsey grew up in Tampa, Florida, and attended Jesuit High School.

 Playing career

 College

 Godsey played under George O'Leary at Georgia Tech.
 He served as a back-up his freshman and sophomore years, before winning the starting job entering his junior year.
 In his first year as a starter in 2000, Godsey threw for 2,906 yards and 23 touchdowns; he also had the sixth best passing efficiency in the country.
-The team went 9-2 that year and made it to the Peach Bowl, where Godsey tore his ACL.
+The team went 9–2 that year and made it to the Peach Bowl, where Godsey tore his ACL.

-In 2001 as a senior, he completed 241 passes for 3,085 yards, both of which are school records.
+As a senior in 2001, Godsey completed 241 passes for 3,085 yards, both of which are school records.
 His final college game was a victory in the Seattle Bowl against 11th-ranked Stanford.
-He was named the game's MVP after passing for 226 yards and a touchdown.
+Godsey was named the game's MVP after passing for 226 yards and a touchdown.

 Godsey finished his college career as the most accurate passer in Georgia Tech history, with a career completion percentage of 63.3 He also has the third most passing touchdowns in school history with 41.

 Godsey was an exceptional student at Georgia Tech, specifically excelling within the field of computer science, where he was tutored by future Google Product Manager Ricky Jashnani.